freeAhao/SSEncrypt/README.md

 3. Click **Start Server** to launch the embedded HTTP server.
    - The server handles `/sse`, `/input`, and `/result` endpoints for real-time communication.

+### Exporting TamperMonkey Script
+- Click **TamperMonkey Script** in the GUI to download `script.js`.
+- Import the script into the TamperMonkey extension in your browser.
+- Visit the target page and connect to the SSE server via the TamperMonkey menu.

 ### Managing Scripts
 1. In the **SSE Server** tab, use the "Encryption Scripts" and "Decryption Scripts" lists to view existing scripts.
 2. Add a new script: